Spatial Reality Display View Space Scaling

-You can change the scale between the SR Display View Space in Unity and the real world.
+You can change the scale between the Spatial Reality Display View Space in Unity and the real world.

 Most asset sizes in Unity are actual sizes.
 That is, most human character models are approximately 1.5-2.0m, tree models are several meters, and buildings are tens of meters.
 However, the actual Spatial Reality Display size is 0.4x0.2x0.2m at most.
 Changing the scale of Unity's Spatial Reality Display View Space and the real world, this is View Space Scaling, allows you to display models of any size in Spatial Reality Display without changing the size of models to be displayed.

 How to scale the View Space